AbdulrahmanGhaleb/FPGA-Based-AI-Accelerator-/README.md

 When enabled:

 * Hardware cycle counters are used to measure total execution cycles
-* Inference is executed for a configurable number of iterations to reduce measurement noise
 * Performance metrics are computed and reported via UART, including:

   * Total cycle count